John Loughborough Pearson

 John was born in Brussels, a son of William Pearson, an artist, and his wife Nancy Ann (Loughborough).
 The family lived in Durham where he began his architectural training.
 Moving to London he designed new churches around the country and restored others.
 Truro Cathedral is perhaps his best known work.
 He married Jemima (d.1865 of typhoid), sister of fellow architect Ewan Christian, on 5th June 1862.
 Their only son Frank (1864-1947) also became an architect.

 Pearson was Surveyor at the Abbey from 1879-1897.
 He practically rebuilt the upper section of the north front, changing the form of the rose window and cutting down some of the 18th century stained glass in this window.
 Restoration of the exterior also continued during his time.
 He designed the monuments to Dean Stanley and to Lord John Thynne in the Abbey, built two new houses in the Abbey garden and designed the organ cases.
 His plain oak cases were re-instated in 1959 and decorated in gold and colour by W. Butchart to a design by S.E.
 Dykes Bower.
-He built the present west porch of St Margaret's Westminster between 1892 and 1894 (according to an inscription within the porch)
+He built the present west porch of St Margaret's Westminster and the south east porch between 1892 and 1894 (according to an inscription within the western porch)